CORE 3.2 (COmpendium of RElations, Version 3.2): FEYNMAN RULES

 In a rigorous theory one should impose two gauge conditions.
 However, as it is usually accepted, we write only one condition.
 It should be considered rather as a symbol which denotes acceptable for a given gauge procedure of quantization, described somewhere in literature.

 In practical calculations one needs an explicit form of a propagator with satisfactory prescription for poles (which plays a key role in the loop calculations).
 For this purposes it is sufficient to fix a gauge as mentioned in {\bf ii} and {\bf iii}.
-Polarization vectors of physical bosons and ghosts should be chosen in accordance with a detailed quantization procedure applicable for a given gauge.
+Polarization vectors of physical bosons and ghosts should be chosen in accordance with a detailed quantization procedure applicable for a given gauge. \ \item{\it Comment:} $\xi =1$ is {\it Feynman} gauge, while $\xi =0$ is {\it Landau} gauge.
+For the photon (gluon) propagator one should write $\xi_G (\xi_A)$ (see Subsection~\ref{prop}). \end{itemize} 2. \underline{ {\it 't Hooft gauges ($R_\xi$-gauges).}}